 What is happening with NFU Policy?

 Members of Congress have introduced multiple bills that would directly or effectively implement an NFU policy.
-Even if these bills garner widespread support in Congress, the current White House is unlikely to support this policy change.
 But this is not an issue that is confined to Washington.
 In fact, cities and states across the country have passed resolutions encouraging the federal government to support an NFU policy.
-Public support and action can help make a NFU policy a reality.
+Public support and action can help make an NFU policy a reality.

 You have a voice on whether the United States should ever start a nuclear war.
 Get the latest on NFU by following @NoFirstUse on Twitter.